 Shea butter can also be used as a facial cleaner as it has the ability to penetrate pores and expel clogged dirt.
 Oils on the face are attracted to the oil from the shea butter, so it's a wonderful way to remove unwanted dirt and oil from the skin.

-We wanted to share two of our favourite natural shea butter recipes with you.
+We wanted to share some of our favourite natural shea butter recipes with you.
 Enjoy the nourishing benefits of shea in a way that best suits your needs.
 Discover them below.

 Shea butter lip balm recipe